Are you eligible?

 To apply you will need to:

-- Have a physics or engineering degree or have a conditional PGCE offer subject to completing a subject knowledge enhancement course in physics.
+- Have a physics, engineering or mathematics degree or have a conditional PGCE offer subject to completing a Subject Knowledge Enhancement course in physics.

-- An excellent, proven (or predicted) academic record with a 1st or 2(i) degree; or hold a PhD or Masters Degree or recognised equivalent
+- An excellent, proven (or predicted) academic record with a first or 2.1 degree; or hold a PhD or Masters degree or recognised equivalent.

 - Have an excellent understanding of school-level physics.